MatthewWinnan/zmk-config-facehugger/README.md

 I have included the [Alejandra](https://github.com/kamadorueda/alejandra) nix formatter.
 To format any nix code simply use `nix fmt` within the flake directory.
 You can further define what needs to be formatted.
 Simply run `nix fmt --help` for additional commands.

+## Current issues to work on

+- I need a per left side override on .keymap config level.
+This is due to me assembling the board incorrectly, currently I am overriding the row declarations in the dtsi, but I would rather not.

 ## Special Thanks

 - [urob](https://github.com/urob) for their amazing ZMK modules and helper configs.
 - [adisbladis](https://github.com/adisbladis) for their west2nix and zephyr-nix nix modules.